Ladderback Jacquard: Virtual Workshop with Amy Snell

 This changes everything!

-Please join us on September 12th to learn ladderback jacquard with Amy Snell.
+In this video recording of a virtual workshop with Amy Snell, you’ll learn the fundamentals of ladderback jacquard.
 Once you add this clever, intuitive technique to your knitting toolbox, you may never go back to any other method of carrying floats in colorwork knitting.

 SKU: V25LBJACQD Category: